 - vi.
 Board meetings, and all actions taken thereby, will require a quorum be present and will operate in compliance with the Open and Public Meetings Act (Utah Code Ann. §52-4-101, et seq.), or successor applicable open meetings law. - vii.
 Matters related to the operation of the Board, such as meeting times, the conduct of meetings, chair and vice-chair appointments, etc. will be established and adopted by the Board as written policies and procedures. - viii.
-Recognizing the significant time commitment in Board participation, Board Members may, at the discretion of the Board, receive an annual stipend in an amount to be determined by the Board pursuant to the annual budget process for their participation on the Board.
+Recognizing the significant time commitment in Board participation, stipend in an amount to be determined by the Board pursuant to the annual budget process for their participation on the Board.
 While not specifically applicable to the Authority, the Board will comply with the requirements of Utah Code Ann. §10-3-818, or similar successor statutory provision, for any instigation or increase in said stipend.
-Nothing in this Agreement will prevent an individual Party from compensating, in its discretion, its representative Board Member directly for time spent on Authority matters. - b.
-Voting. - i.
-For all matters related to the governance of the Authority, each Board Member will be entitled to one vote on the Board and matters, unless otherwise specifically stated herein, will be passed by a vote of at least a majority of the Board at a duly noticed meeting; i.e., the affirmative vote of at least a majority of all Board Members rather than a majority of a quorum of the Board Members present at the particular meeting.
+Nothing in this Agreement will prevent an individual Party from compensating, in its discretion, its representative Board Member directly for time spent on Authority matters.